George Allen (publisher): Publisher

 In 1871 Ruskin decided to set up a publishing house of his own.
 At a week's notice, and without any previous experience of the trade, Allen started in on this enterprise.
 His publishing establishment was first his cottage at Keston, and later an out-house in the garden of his villa at Orpington.
 In the early days Ruskin's ideas on distribution hampered the business, and in time expansion of the business made for the premises in London.
 In 1890 Allen opened a London publishing house (trading under the name George Allen & Sons) at 8 Bell Yard, Chancery Lane; and in 1894 he moved to a larger place at 156 Charing Cross Road.
 There he took to general publishing, though Ruskin's works remained the major part of his business.
 His last project was the library edition of Ruskin's works, appearing from 1903 to its completion after his death in 1911.

+Book series

+Book series published by George Allen included: